mhmohona/Deep-Reinforcement-Learning-Nanodegree-Program-Phase-3/FAQs/general_faq.md

 @wafarag Now that I started working on 'Project 2,' I realize that modifying my 'Screen timeout settings' was not enough to prevent my workspace from disconnecting after 30 minutes of idleness.
 To prevent that from happening, I had to implement Udacity's recommendation found her: https://udacity.zendesk.com/hc/en-us/articles/360019820872-What-do-I-do-if-my-instance-keeps-quitting-

+So for the sake of people that will try to understand: if you somehow can't reproduce the results from your workspace locally, I figured that the compiled environment is not the same as the one available for download.
+I was trying to reproduce results with same seed but had troubles getting the same thing: the troublemaker was the difference in the compiled version of the environment :sweat_smile:
+I happen to have had to finish the ND this week, so I trained in parallel p2 and p3 (one locally the other on udacity workspace), that's how I figured it

+Francesca  3 months ago
+Yeah, there is even a difference between the results of running the same code with the GPU and with CPU in the same workspace, also with the same seed :zany_face:.

+Dina AbdelRahman  3 months ago
+Exactly the CPU result is better which I don't know how that is possible but seems the parallel operation between CPU and GPU is not good like when we work exclusively on cpu